-Overall, although the LG 27UK650-W is the best 4k gaming monitor for most people, if you want something larger and cost isn't an issue, then the LG 32UD99-W is the best choice.
+Overall, while the LG 27UK650-W is the best 4k gaming monitor for most people, if you want something larger and cost isn't an issue, then the LG 32UD99-W is a better choice.

 The best 4k gaming monitor with G-SYNC support we've tested so far is the Acer Predator X27.
 It's a great IPS monitor overall with good picture quality, wide viewing angles, and good peak brightness, making it suitable for a bright room.

-As a gamer, you will appreciate the 120Hz refresh rate and the fast response time that displays fast-moving objects with almost no blur trail.
+Gamers will appreciate the 120Hz refresh rate and the fast response time that delivers fast-moving content with almost no blur trail.
 This monitor supports NVIDIA's G-SYNC for a very wide range of refresh rates, ensuring a tear-free gaming experience.
-Also, if you play a lot of HDR games, you should note that it offers the best HDR experience of the monitors we've tested thus far, mainly due to the excellent HDR peak brightness.
+Also, if you play a lot of HDR games, you should note that it offers the best HDR experience of the monitors we've tested so far, mainly due to the excellent HDR peak brightness.
 The remarkable color gamut is also the best we've tested so far.

-Unfortunately, the monitor, just like most IPS monitors, does not deliver good dark room performance; blacks look gray due to the lacking contrast ratio and poor black uniformity, despite the existence of a local dimming feature that cannot help much.
+Unfortunately, the monitor, just like most IPS monitors, doesn't deliver good dark room performance; blacks look gray due to the lacking contrast ratio and poor black uniformity, despite the existence of a local dimming feature that can't help much.
 Overall, this is an expensive monitor that delivers great performance in most uses and will satisfy those who choose it.